altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 | **stepping**     | Select the silicon features that the Agilex 5 Simics model supports. | A0 or B0.
 D-Series corresponds to B0 device.      | A0  |
 | **create_hps_serial0_console<br>create_hps_serial1_console** | Create a console component (serial console) and connect it to the corresponding UART controller peripheral in the Hard Processor System Agilex 5 FPGA IP.<br/>**create_hps_serial0_console** is for UART0 <br/>**create_hps_serial1_console** is for UART1. | Boolean |serial0: True<br>serial1: False|

-### Exercising Simics Simulation from HPS Baseline System Example Design 2.0
+### Exercising Simics Simulation from HPS Baseline System Example Design Framework

-The HPS Baseline System Example Design 2.0 build framework is provided with the capability to simulate with Simics some reference use cases using the binaries built with this framework.
+The HPS Baseline System Example Design build framework is provided with the capability to simulate with Simics some reference use cases using the binaries built with this framework.
 The components included as part of the HPS Baseline System Example Design repository are listed next.
 These are included at **$TOP_FOLDER/agilex5_soc_devkit_ghrd_\*/simics/linux** directory.

 * [runsimics.sh](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065b-premium-devkit-oobe/baseline/simics/linux/runsimics.sh) : This script is in charge of deploy the Simics project (under $TOP_FOLDER/agilex5_soc_devkit_ghrd\*/simics/linux which becomes the Simics project directory) and build it,  similarly to what is described in the [Simulation Setup section](#simulation-setup).
 The script receives as parameter the device used to boot  along with the path of the location of the binaries. <br>
 Parameters:<br>  1\. **Boot mode:** **sdmmc** to boot from sdcard, **qspi** to boot from QSPI or **nand** to boot from NAND. <br>  2\. **Binaries path:** Path where the binares were built.
-The binaries needed could be the ones listed as output of the [Build SD Card HPS Baseline System Example Design 2.0](#build-sd-card-hps-baseline-system-example-design-20), [Build QSPI HPS Baseline System Example Design 2.0](#build-qspi-hps-baseline-system-example-design-20)  and [Build NAND HPS Baseline System Example Design 2.0](#build-nand-hps-baseline-system-example-design-20) sections, but the binaries could be taken from any other source.
+The binaries needed could be the ones listed as output of the [Build SD Card HPS Baseline System Example Design](#build-sd-card-hps-baseline-system-example-design), [Build QSPI HPS Baseline System Example Design](#build-qspi-hps-baseline-system-example-design)  and [Build NAND HPS Baseline System Example Design](#build-nand-hps-baseline-system-example-design) sections, but the binaries could be taken from any other source.

 * [sdmmc_boot](https://github.com/altera-fpga/agilex5e-ed-gsrd/tree/main/a5ed065b-premium-devkit-oobe/baseline-a55/simics/linux/sdmmc_boot) directory: This directory is used to the exercise the boot for SD Card use case.
 This includes  [sdmmc_gsrd.simics](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065b-premium-devkit-oobe/baseline-a55/simics/linux/sdmmc_boot/sdmmc_gsrd.simics) target script which defines the parameters needed to boot in this mode.
 The .simics target script calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed.
 In the binary directory, the SD Card image must be called **gsrd-console-image-agilex5e.rootfs.wic**.
 * [qspi_boot](https://github.com/altera-fpga/agilex5e-ed-gsrd/tree/main/a5ed065b-premium-devkit-oobe/baseline-a55/simics/linux/qspi_boot) directory: This directory is used to the exercise the QSPI boot mode.
 This includes the [qspi_gsrd.simics](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065b-premium-devkit-oobe/baseline-a55/simics/linux/qspi_boot/qspi_gsrd.simics) target script which defines the parameters needed to boot in this mode.
 The .simics target script in this directory calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed to run the simulation.
 In the binary directory, the QSPI image must be called **qspi_boot.rpd**.
 * [nand_boot](https://github.com/altera-fpga/agilex5e-ed-gsrd/tree/main/a5ed065b-premium-devkit-nand/baseline-a55/simics/linux/nand_boot): This directory is used to the exercise the NAND boot mode.
 This includes the [nand_gsrd.simics](https://github.com/altera-fpga/agilex5e-ed-gsrd/blob/main/a5ed065b-premium-devkit-nand/baseline-a55/simics/linux/nand_boot/nand_gsrd.simics) target script which defines the parameters needed to boot in this mode.
 The .simics target script in this directory calls the Agilex 5 Universal Virtual Platform target script which is the one that configures this virtual platform, loading all the components needed to run the simulation.
 In the binary directory, the NAND image must be called **nand.img**.
 If this file does not exist, then the **runsimics.sh** script will try to create it using the binaries available in the binaries directory.

-The boot modes supported by the HPS Baseline System Example Design 2.0 are:
+The boot modes supported by the HPS Baseline System Example Design are:

 * Booting from U-Boot to Linux from SD Card using Agilex 5 Universal Virtual Platform
 * Booting from U-Boot to Linux from QSPI using Agilex 5 Universal Virtual Platform